-Right click on the MY STORY folder and add five text documents.
-You could do this by right clicking and choosing Add / New Text, but you could also use the + icon in the menu.
+Right-click on the MY STORY folder and add five text documents.
+You could do this by right-clicking and choose Add / New Text, but you could also use the + icon in the menu.

 I use these five documents to house descriptions of my novel – in various lengths and depths/complexity.